Updated: Sunday, March 24th 2019

 - Extra virgin oils can leave your non-stick coating with a carbonized layer.
 Avoid using these because this article says that if some oils are overheated, they can form harmful compounds.

 - However, you can use olive oil in recipes like Chicken Quesadilla and French Toast.

-Maintaining your copper pans also requires skill.
-It is highly suggested that you don’t use any metal utensils with copper pans because this might leave scratches on the coating.
+Maintaining your non-stick pans also requires skill.
+It is highly suggested that you don’t use any metal utensils with your non-stick pans because this might leave scratches on the coating.
 Non-metal utensils like wooden ones are the best ones to be used.
-You must also season your copper pans once in three months or according to its use.
+You must also season your pans once in three months or according to its use.

 - If you have burned residue in your pans, then you can add water and dishwasher detergent in the pan.
 Boil this mixture and let it cool for 15 minutes.
 Wash and rinse with a sponge to get it rid of the stubborn burn.

 - If your pan has burner stains, then you can try cleaning with an oven cleaner.
 Make sure you use this only on the outside bottom of your cookware.